prollandoc/talks/backend-security-roles/slides.md

 ### What if roles are not enough to decide if a user can access a resource?

+> <small>A mentor should be able to access their students information, but not ALL students information: working with roles, sometimes, is not enough</small>

 ----

 ### A voter can express its opinion